JacobRead/ECE-Assignment-Library/LabVIEW/TimeIsMoney.md

 - Must be able to toggle for hours worked each week and overtime percentage if applicable
 - Salary Employees are not eligible for Overtime pay ;(
 - Money Calculations are all done pre-tax
-- The .vi must run continously, users should only have to hit "run" one time until they close the application
+- The .vi must run continuously, users should only have to hit "run" one time until they close the application
 - Any invalid values should be reported as errors, but not crash the .vi

 # Development
-Development incomplete or in-progess, stay tuned!
+Development incomplete or in-progress, stay tuned!

 # Testing
 LabVIEW technically CAN be automated with inputs and outputs and run as a part of a larger test suite, however setting up an ATS for these few LabVIEW projects may be a tad excessive.